CSAFE-ISU/powerpoint/README.md

 # powerpoint
-How to avoid opening PoerPoint to make csafe themed power point slides from Rmarkdown
+How to avoid opening PowerPoint to make csafe themed power point slides from Rmarkdown